Graduate Student Advising

 A draft of the Plan of Study will be developed with the Graduate Program Advisor during the initial advising meeting.
 Students are strongly encouraged to discuss this plan with their Research Advisor.
 Once the Plan of Study has been finalized, it should be filed with the Chemistry Department Program Coordinator and the Graduate School using the Plan of Study electronic form available in the forms section of the Graduate School website.
 If necessary, changes to a student’s original Plan of Study can be made by filing a Plan of Study Amendment electronic form (also available in the Forms section of the Graduate School website).

-Every quarter, prior to the beginning of registration, graduate students will receive an email from the Chemistry Department Program Coordinator notifying them that their overrides for the upcoming quarter have been entered based on their study plan on file with the department.
-This email will contain a copy of their current study plan on file and a directive to respond with any updates to the study plan.
-If students do have updates, those changes must also be reported to the Graduate School using their electronic Plan of Study Amendment form.
+Every quarter, prior to the beginning of registration, graduate students will receive an email from the Chemistry Department Program Coordinator notifying them that their overrides for the upcoming quarter have been entered based on their plan of study in DegreeWorks.
+Any changes to the plan of study must be approved by the Chemistry Department Graduate Advisor.